Morzkat/BlogSystem/README.md

-BLog System
+Blog System
-Simple blog sytem using the desing pattern Observer in Java
+A simple blog system using the design pattern Observer in Java